 The goal is for the child to be able to take his or her capsules independently and have them stored with the lunchbox.
-(But the lunchbox needs to be somewhere cool and dry).
-The enzymes are required as a life-long medication to be consumed with nearly every meal, so in the long run, it is easier for the school and also good practice for the child, if he or she can take them independently (but with light supervision from a teacher or teacher assistant).
+The lunchbox needs to be somewhere cool and dry.
+The enzymes are required as a life-long medication to be consumed with nearly every meal, so in the